Top 5 Japanese restaurants in Bangkok

 Address: JW Marriot Hotel, 4 Sukhumvit Road, Khwaeng Khlong Toei, Khet Khlong Toei Krung Thep Maha Nakhon, Bangkok 10110.

-If you’re looking for the best Japanese food outside of Japan, Tsu Japanese Restaurant is the best place to go.
+Where can you find the best Japanese food outside of Japan?
+Tsu Japanese Restaurant might be the answer.
 Sure, the price may be on the higher side, but the quality of the food certainly justifies it.
 The talented chefs masterfully prepare every dish using incredibly fresh and high-quality ingredients.

 The menu includes an array of exquisite creations.
 However, Wagyu Foie Gras Pepper Roll, Grilled Japanese Shizuoka Eel on Rice, and Grilled Miso Marinated Silver Cod take centre stage.
 If you’re adventurous, be sure to try the fiery Spicy Tuna Roll.
 And to seal your culinary delight, the Homemade Yomogi Mochi is too hard to miss.